dukelec/cdipc/Readme.md

 ### Other Consideration

- - We could implement the channel data structure inside a centra server application (instead of shared memory), for cross platform purpose.
- - We could use different daemon application to export Topic and Service channel to different interface protocol, e.g. websocket, TCP/UDP socket, unix socket.
  - We could traversal all nodes to recover lost nodes depend on pub and sub reference, e.g. process exist on error.
+ - Because we use PI-futex instead of pthread mutex, so communication between user and kernel space is possible.
+ - We could use different daemon application to export Topic and Service channel to different interface protocol, e.g. websocket (already support), TCP/UDP socket, unix socket.

 #### Logging